devnxh/VoiceVista/README.md

 - Merge translated audio with original video
 - AI-powered content summarization (25% of original length)
 - GPU acceleration support for faster processing
+- Extract and translate text from PDF documents
+- Extract and translate text from Word documents (.docx)
+- Optical Character Recognition (OCR) to extract text from images
+- Download both original and translated text from documents

 ## Supported Languages